Textile Fabrication for Tangible Media Group, MIT Media Lab

 Download 1800 Pixels JPEG Image.

-Discover our press releases for DefeXtiles available in the following languages: English.
+Press releases tailored for DefeXtiles are available in the languages: English.

-We provide articles ready for publication on DefeXtiles, offered in several languages: Dutch, Chinese (Mandarin), French, Portuguese, Italian, Turkish, Arabic (Standard), Japanese, Russian, German, Spanish, English, Korean and Indonesian.
+For immediate use: DefeXtiles articles, available in languages such as Dutch, Chinese (Mandarin), French, Portuguese, Italian, Turkish, Arabic (Standard), Japanese, Russian, German, Spanish, English, Korean and Indonesian, to enrich your content.

 DefeXtiles is a rapid and low-cost technique to produce realistic high-fidelity textiles on 3D printers.
 In this work, we demonstrate that under-extrusion defects can be finely controlled to quickly print thin flexible textiles into complex 3D shapes.
 Our approach enables a myriad of applications including printing full sized garments, deformable tangible interfaces, and ultra-tough shuttlecocks.